cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-2-forecast-always-wrong-video-1.md

     \ More details at https://ocw.mit.edu/comments."
   youtube_id: Ju2WGx363_Q
 ---
-This is the first part of the discussion of why we must expect that forecasts are 'always' wrong.
+This is the first part of the discussion of why we must expect that forecasts are "always" wrong.
 It presents a series of examples of historical cost estimates to illustrate the point.